-- Students are required to wear khaki uniform slacks, khaki shorts, khaki uniform skirts (unrolled, mid-thigh).
+- Students may wear khaki uniform slacks, khaki shorts, khaki uniform skirts (unrolled, midthigh) or blue jean pants with no skin visible through the material.
 A plaid skirt option will be available for purchase from Academic Outfitters.
-Note: These items may be purchased at any nearby uniform store or department store that sells standard school uniforms. - All slacks, shorts, and skirts must be worn at the natural waist height and be of proper length.
-All must fit properly and may not be excessively loose or baggy.
+Jean shorts are not permitted.
+Note: These items may be purchased at any nearby uniform store or department store that sells standard school uniforms.
+Leggings may be worn only under the uniform skirt. - All pants, shorts, and skirts must be worn at the natural waist and be of proper length.
+All must fit properly and may not be excessively tight, loose or baggy.